geoserver/geoserver/doc/en/developer/source/policies/security.rst

   You may also go through the steps of "disputing" a CVE, this involves contacting the original numbering authority (each of which have their own procedures).

-  Keepin in mind that security researcher may have obligation to report to their national numbering authority.
+  Keep in mind that security researchers may have obligations to report to their national numbering authority.

   Ask that they withhold details and work within our SECURITY.md policy (key phrase "coordinated vulnerability disclosure").